RishiP2004/GameHub/README.md

 This project is to learn Node and React.

-Fun little game being made for user vs AI using Node, React, SQLite and Knex
+Fun little game being made for user vs AI or Player using Node, React, SQLite, Express, Axios and Knex

-Features (WIP)
+Features

-- User wins against AI storing based on socketIds
+- User wins storing based on logged in or guest
+- AI calculations using OpenAI
+- Queue system
 - Multiple player data synchronization
 - Top wins and specific user wins displayed
 - Easy communication between server and client